-The Earthjustice Summer Clerkship position includes a stipend up to a maximum of $6,500, based on the extent of a clerk’s funding from other sources for the summer.
-Earthjustice will supplement funding from other sources to achieve a total amount of no less than $6,500.
+The Earthjustice Summer Clerkship position includes a weekly stipend of $960 a week, with the average clerkship lasting 10 weeks.
+The total stipend amount will be dependent on the extent of a clerk’s ability to secure outside funding.
+Earthjustice will pay $960 a week less the total amount received from other sources.
 We strongly encourage candidates to pursue outside funding, but the ability to secure outside funding will not be considered as part of the hiring decision.

-Northwest - Seattle Oceans Program - Seattle and San Francisco Rocky Mountain- Denver Washington, DC.
+- Oceans Program - Seattle and San Francisco

 Each of these offices accepts applications for summer law clerks, and students should submit an application to each office of interest.